 Hike the Classic Tomales Point Trail in Point Reyes National Seashore

-Maybe it’s the constant ocean breeze, or the burley tule elk, or the chance to see spouting gray whales and sea lions… there’s something that keeps drawing us back to Tomales Point Trail.
+Maybe it’s the constant ocean breeze, or the burly tule elk, or the chance to see spouting gray whales and sea lions… there’s something that keeps drawing us back to Tomales Point Trail.
 It’s a relatively simple hike: You just walk 4.5 miles to a dramatic promontory overlooking the Pacific.
 But what you encounter along the way … well that’s pure Point Reyes!

 Pacific views, wildlife, and wildflowers all feature into this oceanfront setting.
 Few trees means unobstructed views up and down the dramatic coastline.
 Start from the historic Pierce Point Ranch and head north.
 There’s only one trail to follow along the Tomales Peninsula as it gradually narrows from 1 mile wide at Pierce Point Ranch all the way to the tip, where the trail ends at a promontory overlooking the Pacific and blue-green lagoons that seem plucked from paradise.